 Henry Bubb moved to Kansas at an early age from Pennsylvania.
 He attended Topeka public schools and the University of Kansas, and later received an honorary doctoral degree in business from Washburn University.
-He started with Capital Federal as a clerk in 1926, and was elected President and Chairman of the Board in 1941, where he continued in those positions until 1969.
-Under his leadership Capital Federal grew from 12 employees to one of the largest financial institutions in Kansas.
+He started with Capitol Federal Savings as a clerk in 1926, and was elected president and chairman of the board in 1941, where he continued in those positions until 1969.
+Under his leadership Capitol Federal grew from 12 employees to one of the largest financial institutions in Kansas.

-Bubb served as Chairman of the Board of the Mortgage Guaranty Insurance Corp., and member, Vice Chairman and Chairman of the Federal Home Loan Bank of Topeka.
-He served on numerous advisory committees to the U.S. Senate, including the Banking and Currency Committee, and the U. S. Department of Treasury advisory committee on the savings and loan industry.
+Bubb served as chairman of the board of the Mortgage Guaranty Insurance Corporation, and member, vice chairman and chairman of the Federal Home Loan Bank of Topeka.
+He served on numerous advisory committees to the U.S. Senate, including the banking and currency committee, and the U. S. Department of Treasury advisory committee on the savings and loan industry.

 Entry: Bubb, Henry A.